Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 \subsection{Uni-Directional Model}

 To mitigate this problem and efficiently calculate the magnetic transmission losses $\dSij$ of a SAW signal due to interaction with the magnetic islets of the device, we augment the macrospin model developed in ref. \cite{Weiler2011FMRTheory, Dreher2012Theory, Kuess2020DRFormula} with micromagnetic simulations performed with the finite-difference python library magnum.np \cite{Bruckner2023MagnumNP}.
-These losses in decibels are given by
+This hybrid model was validated on experimental results from ref. \cite{Kuess2021Experiment}.
+The validation as well as the full derivation of the model can be found in the Methods section.
+A short overview of the working principle is given here: